 We’ll supply power in using the USB port on the Arduino and then connect everything to the Arduino’s 5v and GND pins.
 Connect the 5v pin from the Arduino to the 5v pins on the display and DS1307.
 Then connect the GND pin from the Arduino to GND pins on the display and DS1307.

-Don’t use a higher voltage supply into the Arduino’s round power jack.
-The Arduino’s onboard regulator may not be able to cope with the power demand.
+A word of caution with the power: Don’t use a higher voltage supply into the Arduino’s round power jack.
+The Arduino’s onboard regulator will not be able to cope with the power demand the displays draw.
 If you try you’ll notice the Arduino will get very hot very quickly and probably not last too long!

-Be very careful if you are powering the Arduino from a computer’s USB port.
+Also be very careful if you are powering the clock from your computer’s USB port for testing.
 You could easily damage the port if you have a connection wrong or if the computer can’t supply enough juice.
 I powered my setup with my Macbook for testing and all was well, but be warned!

 The prototyping shield plugs into the Arduino making it easy to add components.
-On a standard prototyping board you should have room to solder the DS1307 clock, crystal, battery and the IDC socket for the display ribbon cable.
-I attached the 2 buttons with wire, but you could solder them direct to the board.
+On a standard prototyping board you should have room to solder the DS1307 clock, crystal, battery, buttons and the IDC socket for the display ribbon cable.

 I can’t really give instructions for what to solder where, as prototyping boards vary quite a bit depending on what you buy, but you should be able to figure it out based on the circuit diagram.

 When things are soldered it should look something like mine in the picture.
-You can see the IDC plug on the right for the display cable, in the middle is the DS1307 clock chip.
-The tiny silver capsule above the chip is the crystal.
-On the left is the coin cell.
-The red button top right on the board is a reset button which came in the pack with the shield.
+You can see the IDC plug on the left for the display cable, in the middle is the DS1307 clock chip.
+The tiny silver capsule below the chip is the crystal.
+On the right is the coin cell.
+Below that are the 2 push buttons for setting the mode and time.
+The red button is a reset button which came in the pack with the shield.
 It’s useful as the shield covers up the reset button on the Arduino itself.